BlockchainCommons/Gordian/README.md

 This allows node hardware manufacturers the option of hard coding a label for the node.
 Ideally, there would be a two-factor authentication where user inputs a V2 or V3 auth cookie into the client app manually, so that if the URL leaks somehow it would not give an attacker access to the node.

+#### Questions for the Developer Community

+We'd love to have more discussion with other developers about any additional requirements for this initial connection between a full node and a remote device.
+This could include a possible TOFU two-round auth so that the node can know that the specific remote device is the same one that requested it originally.

 ## Security

 ### Warning